Shaheen falcon

-The Black shaheen (Falco peregrinus peregrinator) is a non-migratory subspecies of the peregrine falcon found in Gilgit-Baltistan in Pakistan.
-It is also found in some states of India and in Sri Lanka, extending to south-eastern China.
+The shaheen falcon (Falco peregrinus peregrinator), also known as black shaheen and Indian peregrine falcon, is a non-migratory subspecies of the peregrine falcon found mainly in the Indian subcontinent.
 It has also been described as a migratory subspecies.
 The word shaheen in these names may also be spelled as shahin.
-This species was termed as the black shaheen by falconers to separate it from the true shaheen of Persian literature.
+This species was termed as the black shaheen by falconers to separate it from the true shaheen of Persian literature (the Barbary falcon).

 Etymology

 Shaheen and other variations come from Middle Persian šāhēn (literally "majestic, kingly") and the given name Šāhēn.
 Compare Middle Armenian շահէն (šahēn) and Old Armenian Շահէն (Šahēn).
 It has two meanings in Persian/Farsi: falcon, especially the Barbary falcon; the second meaning being a pointer of a scale.
 Scholars of Persian and the Russian ornithologist Georgi Petrovich Dementiev have noted that the name shaheen in Persian literature actually referred to Falco peregrinus babylonicus.